gbif/ipt/DwCAHowToGuide.md

 Validation of DwC-As
 ==================================

-GBIF provides an online [DwC-Archive Validator](http://tools.gbif.org/dwca-validator/) to validate the completed archive.
-Archives should be validated to ensure they are properly composed before the final publishing/registration step.
+GBIF provides an online [DwC-Archive Validator](http://tools.gbif.org/dwca-validator/) that performs the following checks:

+* The metafile (meta.xml) is valid XML and complies with the [Darwin Core Text Guidelines](http://rs.tdwg.org/dwc/terms/guides/text/).
+* The content is complies with the known extensions and terms registered within the GBIF network.
+Note GBIF runs a production and a development registry that keeps track of extensions, both of which are used by this validator.
+* The metadata file (eml.xml) is valid XML and complies with the GBIF Metadata Profile schema and the official EML schema.
+* Referential integrity - that mapped ID terms in extension files reference existing core records.
+* All core IDs are unique
+* That no verbatim null values are found in the data.
+For example NULL or \N

 To use the validator:

-1. Combine the text file(s), metafile (meta.xml), and metadata (eml.xml) together in one zipped folder.
-2. Upload the zipped folder using the form provided in the Validator web page.
+1. Upload the DwC-A using the form provided in the Validator web page.
-3.  <span id="_Ref163105804" class="anchor"></span>Validate the DwC-Archive
+2. Validate
-4. Review and address any response that refers to a validation error.
+3. Review the response that and address any validation errors
-5. Repeat the process until the file is successfully validated.
+4. Repeat the process until the file is successfully validated.
-6. Contact the GBIF Helpdesk if you get stuck (helpdesk@gbif.org).
+5. Contact the GBIF Helpdesk if you get stuck (helpdesk@gbif.org).

-### Registering data using Spreadsheet Processor, Make-Your-Own DwC-A, or other community tools
+### Registration of DwC-As with GBIF

-Registration is the final step of data publication using DwC-A. An entry for the resource is made in the GBIF Registry that enables the resource to be discoverable and accessible.
-There is no automatic registration for these options.
-An email should be sent to [*helpdesk@gbif.org*](mailto:helpdesk@gbif.org) with the following information:
+An entry for the resource must be made in the GBIF Registry that enables the resource to be discoverable and accessible.
+The IPT and GBIF API support automatic registration for these options.
+Otherwise if you are publishing DwC-As manually, please send an email to <mailto:helpdesk@gbif.org> with the following information:

 1. Dataset title
 2. Dataset description
 3. Technical contact (the person to be contacted in matters regarding technical availability or resource configuration issues on the side of the dataset or data publisher)
 4. Administrative contact (the person to be contacted in all matters regarding scientific data content and usage of a specific dataset or data publisher)
-5. Institution name
+5. Institution name (the institution must be registered in GBIF, otherwise start the registration by filling in this [online questionnaire](http://www.gbif.org/publishing-data/request-endorsement#/intro)).
 6. Your relation to this Institution
 7. The name of the GBIF Participant Node that can endorse the publishing institution
 8. The dataset URL: either the wrapper URL (if you are publishing using one of the wrappers), or the DwC-Archive URL (if you are publishing via a zipped DwC-Archive)
-9. The metadata document URL
+9. The metadata document URL (optional)

 Please ensure you have all of the information before you send the email.
 You will receive a confirmation email, and a URL representing the resource entry in the Registry.